stephenh/stephenh.github.com/_posts/2009-02-19-old-school-bell-trick.markdown

 ---
 layout: post
 title: Old School Bell Trick
+section: Productivity
 ---

 <h2>{{ page.title }}</h2>

+**Update 2018** I'm now achieving this in Fish by adding `echo -n -e "\a"` to the end of my `fish_prompt` function in my `fish_prompt.fish`.
+This means Fish pings the bell on every prompt, which seems excessive, but if I'm focused in the terminal, then i3wm ignores it anyway (alacritty [converts the bell](https://github.com/jwilm/alacritty/pull/812) to the X11 urgent flag).

 I'm running test cases from the console a lot lately.
 Besides missing Eclipse, my productivity has dropped as I'll task switch to something else while the tests run, and I typically only notice the tests have completed after my other supposedly-parallel task hits an interrupt.